 Nuclear Regulatory Commission.

 Pursuant to section 189.a.(2) of the Atomic Energy Act of 1954, as amended (the Act), the U.S. Nuclear Regulatory Commission (NRC) is publishing this regular biweekly notice.
-The Act requires the Commission to publish notice of any amendments issued, or proposed to be issued, and grants the Commission the authority to issue and make immediately effective any amendment to an operating license or combined license, as applicable, upon a determination by the Commission that such amendment involves no significant hazards consideration, notwithstanding the pendency before the Commission of a request for a hearing from any person.
-This biweekly notice includes all amendments issued, or proposed to be issued, from December 17, 2019, to December 30, 2019.
-This notice also incorporates the revised biweekly format as noticed in the Federal Register on December 3, 2019.
-The last biweekly notice was published on December 31, 2019.
+The Act requires the Commission to publish notice of any amendments issued, or proposed to be issued, and grants the Commission the authority to issue and make immediately effective any amendment to an operating license or combined license, as applicable, upon a determination by the Commission that such amendment involves no significant hazards consideration (NSHC), notwithstanding the pendency before the Commission of a request for a hearing from any person.
+This biweekly notice includes all amendments issued, or proposed to be issued, from August 25, 2020, to September 7, 2020.
+The last biweekly notice was published on September 8, 2020.

 Mail comments to: Office of Administration, Mail Stop: TWFN-7-A60M, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, ATTN: Program Management, Announcements and Editing Staff.